mary-lev/zibaldone/README.md

 Zibaldone di Pensieri Digital Edition
 ===============

 This project is a 48-hour Digital Edition effort focused on reconstructing [an earlier edition of Zibaldone's "Pensieri"](https://github.com/Alessia438/Zibaldone_di_pensieri.github.io/) with [the EVT framework](http://evt.labcd.unipi.it/).
 Several issues were addressed, including ensuring that missing sources and images were properly linked.
-It also laid the groundwork for an English version of the work, including the insertion and markup of pages 9 to 13.
+It also laid the groundwork for an English version of the work, including the insertion and markup of the first pages.

 ## Contributions
 - Marco Lamorte: pages 5-9